HappyAreaBean/PowerShell-SyncCopyFiles/README.md

 # PowerShell-SyncCopyFiles
 It’s really hard to say that you can use this in a big environment LOL

-This project is mainly for my Lobby server
+This noob project is for my Lobby server

 Because i want to copy all needed files to each lobby folder